 You may need more than one shot.
 Some of the COVID-19 vaccines call for two or more doses for the most protection.
 The safest plan is to get all of your vaccines in the series from the same provider.
 Once you get your first dose, ask about when you should get your follow-up doses.

-With a BCBSMT health plan, you have access to the COVID-19 vaccine and its administration at no cost to you.
-Talk with your health care provider about when you can get the vaccine and any questions you have about the vaccines.
+With a BCBSMT health plan, you can receive the COVID-19 vaccine at no cost to you.
+Talk with your health care provider about when you can get yours and any other questions you have about the vaccines.

 Some self-funded groups may not waive the cost for the COVID-19 vaccine and its administration.
 If you aren’t sure what your plan covers, contact your company’s benefits administrator or call BCBSMT Customer Service at the number listed on your member ID card.